exonum/exonum-doc/src/advanced/configuration-updater.md

 switch to the following configuration (activate it) as soon as they reach the `actual_from` specified in the proposal.

+> Configuration no longer includes `majority_count` field.
+> It is fixed to the Byzantine majority count (more than 2/3 of validators).

 !!! note
     Nodes can have only single following configuration.
 After a configuration proposal got a supermajority of votes and became the following